brandontriplett/TCSPC_LabVIEW/README.md

 ## History & Credits
 The core of this codebase was originally developed by **Prof. Simeon Bogdanov** (University of Illinois Urbana-Champaign) during his tenure as a Postdoctoral Researcher in the Nanometa group.

-Since 2023, the codebase has been **completely rebuilt and maintained by Brandon Triplett**.
-This modernization effort included:
+**Since 2023, the system has been completely re-architected and maintained by Brandon Triplett.**
+This effort transformed the legacy codebase into a reliable, 64-bit automated platform.
+Major contributions include:

+### System Architecture & Core Logic
-* A complete refactoring of the file structure and dependency management.
+* **Total Codebase Rebuild:** Refactored the entire file structure and dependency management system for modularity and stability.
-* Integration of Git version control.
+* **64-bit Migration:** Ported all legacy code and drivers to 64-bit architecture to leverage modern memory addressing and processing power.
+* **Version Control:** Integrated Git/GitHub for full history tracking and branching.
-* Optimization (total rewrite) of the data acquisition logic.
+* **DAQ Optimization:** Rewrote the data acquisition logic to improve timing precision and throughput.

+### Experimental Capabilities
-* Automation of measurements and file saving.
+* **Automation:** Implemented fully automated measurement sequences and standardized, metadata-rich file saving protocols.
-* Coherent spin control measurements (ODMR, etc.)
+* **Coherent Control:** Added suites for coherent spin control measurements (e.g., ODMR, Rabi oscillations).
+* **Hardware Integration:** Developed drivers and control logic for a wide array of new instrumentation, including:
+    * Motorized mirrors and optical shutters
+    * Large-area scanning stages
-* Integration of motorized mirrors, large area scanning stages, shutters, several new lasers and optimized delay lines.
+    * Multiple new laser sources and optimized delay lines
+    * Programmable attenuators

+### Infrastructure & Documentation
+* **Hardware Overhaul:** Mapped and completely redid the physical wiring and cable management of the setup to match the new software architecture.
+* **Documentation:** Created comprehensive wiring diagrams and user manuals to ensure reproducibility and ease of training for new lab members.

 ## System Requirements
 To run this software, the following must be installed on the control PC:

 ### Software Prerequisites
-* **LabVIEW 2023 Q3** (or compatible newer version)
+* **LabVIEW 2023 Q3** (or newer version)
 * **NI-DAQmx** (Driver for NI USB cards)
 * **NI-VISA** (General instrument communication)